What is the PTUA?

 We lobby governments, public transport authorities and operators in the interests of all users of public transport and for a change to a sustainable transport policy.

-We work with other bodies and through the media to promote public transport.
+We campaign with other bodies at community level and through the media to achieve the improvements necessary to achieve a high quality public transport system.

 We undertake research into transport policies which will improve services and make Victoria a better place in which to live.